-From Trick or Treat to a parade, it is an event, which attracts young Muslims significantly.
+From Trick or Treat to a parade, it is an event that attracts young Muslims significantly.

-Even as simple as walking into the grocery shop becomes difficult, for these celebrations are very prominent and promoted in the west.
+Even something as simple as walking into the grocery shop becomes difficult, because these celebrations are very prominent and promoted in the west.

-When kids come home from school they beg their parents to take them out, dressed as witches and monsters they go from door to door asking for mouthwatering treats.
+When kids come home from school they beg, their parents to take them out.
+Dressed as witches and monsters, they go from door to door asking for mouthwatering treats.

 Involve Them in Your Discussions

-As parents, we should incorporate Halloween and every other un-Islamic events in our family discussions since it affects us greatly in western society.
+As parents, we should incorporate Halloween and every other un-Islamic event into our family discussions since it affects us greatly in western society.

 Take the time out today and sit down with your kids!
-Explain to them the harm that generates out of these occasions.
-Also express to them that Muslims should not follow anything out of ignorance.
+Explain to them the harm that is generated by these occasions.

 “Whoever does a deed that does not conform with our affair (Deen) then it is rejected from him”.

 A Religious Holiday?

 The pagan Celts in ancient Britain and Ireland believed that, during the night of October 31st, gods played tricks on their mortal worshippers, bringing about danger, fear, and supernatural episodes.

 The Celts made sacrifices to ward off the perils of the season and the anger of the deities, and they set huge bonfires on hilltops to frighten away evil spirits.

-Remind your nearest and dearest about the pillars of our faith and most importantly involve the kids in the discussion!
+Remind your nearest and dearest about the pillars of our faith and, most importantly, involve the kids in the discussion!

 We are obliged to construct our youngsters in a way that the love of their Creator emanates from them.

-Display to them the importance Islam gives to them and also appreciate them for following the right path, for children are a gift from Allah (SWT).
+Display to them the importance Islam gives to them and also appreciate them for following the right path.
+For children are a gift from Allah (SWT).

 Contact your local Masjids, ask them to have age appropriate activities for the kids on the specific days.